decentralized-identity/org/Org documents/DIF Org FAQ.md

 As always, we are striving to be clear, precise and accessible in our documentation.
-Have questions or suggestions for us!
-Please feel free to create a pull request with your feedback!
+Have questions or suggestions for us?
+Please feel free to create a pull request with your feedback, or reach out to [DIF directly](mailto:operations@identity.foundation).

 _Copyright © |2021| |DECENTRALIZED IDENTITY FOUNDATION|_